adap/flower/doc/source/explanation-flower-architecture.rst

 In a real-world deployment, we want such a federation to be able to run multiple workloads (different model architectures, different training or evaluation runs, different hyperparameters, etc...).
-This is why in Flower, we have long-running server called Superlink, a long-running client called Supernode, and short-running ServerApp and ClientApp:
+This is why in Flower, we have long-running server called SuperLink, a long-running client called Supernode, and short-running ``ServerApp`` and ClientApp:

 .. figure:: ./_static/flower-architecture-basic-architecture.svg
    :align: center